inasafe/inasafe-doc/docs/source/training/socialisation/inasafe-in-more-detail.rst

 * understand the difference between a model hazard and a footprint hazard
 * input the percentage of people that will need evacuating for a flood footprint hazard
-* rerun |project_name| with new hazard layer and explain the difference between the flood model and new hazard layer. (optional)
+* aggregate impact results by administration areas

 Interrogating the Output Data
 -----------------------------

-You will now have 3 layer that have been generated through |project_name|
+You will now have 3 or 4 layer that have been generated through |project_name|

-* 2 - :guilabel:`*Population which need evacuating*` - Raster Data
+* 2 - *Population which need evacuating* - Raster Data

-* 1 - :guilabel:`*Estimated building affected*` - Vector Data
+* 1or2 - *Estimated building affected* - Vector Data

 We are now going to use the basic QGIS tools to examine the datasets.